tim-thompson/blog/_posts/2018-05-04-keeping-things-small.md

 Those 150 lines of code cover database connection and modelling, input and response marshalling, error handling, routing of requests and database interaction.
 There are a further 200 lines of code for testing the application.

 I also personally think it's very readable and easy to see what's going on throughout the application.

+**Under Construction - this post is still being written, please stand by.**